What are Dandelions?

 Dandelions can keep cancers at bay, as it is rich in antioxidants.
-The fiber in dandelions also clears out toxins from colon thus lowering chances of intestinal cancers.
-It keeps urinary tract healthy and this further reduces cancer risks in many parts of the body.
+The fiber in dandelions also clears out toxins from colon thus, lowering chances of intestinal cancers.
+It keeps the urinary tract healthy and this further reduces cancer risks in many parts of the body.

 Potassium in dandelions can help regulate blood pressure and heart rate.
 Its rich fiber content and diuretic properties also keep blood pressure at healthy levels and this bodes well for overall heart health.

 Dandelion milk, which is the sap from the plant, is useful in treating fungal infections from the skin.
 This sap is a powerful portion as it is highly alkaline in nature and also is a strong fungicidal and germicidal agent.
 Dandelion sap can be used as an all-natural skin treatment without any side effects for various skin conditions such as eczema, acne, itches and ringworm.
 But keep the sap from entering your eyes or else it can cause itchiness and it is also useful to do a patch test on the skin before its full application to rule out any allergic reactions.

 Dandelion consumption aids in the elimination of excess body fluids, which helps in shedding a few pounds.
 People who wish to lose weight can increase their consumption of dandelions to fulfill their nutrient requirements in lieu of fewer calories.